 Makers of Barcelona (MOB)

-One of the Barcelona’s first coworking spaces, MOB has developed into a strong community and, with a buzzy café and lively cycle of events and talks, a reference point for networking.
+One of Barcelona’s first coworking spaces, MOB has developed into a strong community and, with a buzzy café and lively cycle of events and talks, a reference point for networking.
 The energy is palpable as you walk into the ground floor of this early 19th-century building, with small start-ups toiling away in semi-private offices and lone workers lounging on sofas with their laptops.

 Best for: networkers, PRs and communication professionals

 Cost: from €80 per month for afternoon access, up to €190 per month for 24/7 access and a fixed desk